 Preferred Stock vs. Common Stock

-If you're new to investing, you might not be aware that not all stocks are the same form.
+If you're new to investing, you might not be aware that not all stocks are in the same form.
 The two main types of stocks are common stock and preferred stock.
 The biggest difference between the two has to do with the rights and perks they bestow upon their owners.
 When you buy shares of stock, you are also buying a small piece of ownership in a company, and the type of stock you buy will dictate your role, mostly with regard to voting rights and dividend payments.

 When it comes time to vote for new board members of a company, for instance, shareholders with common stock will likely be the ones weighing in.
 Most often, each share of common stock comes with a voting right.
 The more shares you own, the more power you'll have in company-wide votes.
 Preferred stock does not usually come with voting rights, so no matter how many shares you own, you won't have a say in how the business is run.

 How Preferred Stock Works